- What shapes us, genes or enviroment?

 1. Our brain wakes up with a morning surge of cortisol.
 That is what turns our brain on at 6AM.
 VIP helps do this in long light cycles.
 VIP is highest at 6 AM and lowest at 6 PM.
 Ghrelin is also highest in the morning.
 Ghrelin is an incretin hormone made in the stomach that has a half life of one hour.
 NPY and Agouti stimulate the production of ghrelin.
 Ghrelin sends a signal directly to our pituitary gland and it influences our metabolism.
 This is why the circadian cycle in the stomach in the morning is critical to optimal health.
 I laid that out here in this blog and it is important part of the Leptin Rx reset protocol.

 Circadian cycles for the obese are dramatically altered compared to non-obese individuals in the morning.
 In the normal person, Ghrelin is high when cortisol is highest in the early morning.
 In them, ghrelin drops fast when food is eaten too.
 In the obese, ghrelin is much lower in the morning than expected.
 Moreover, when food is eaten, ghrelin stays elevated for an extended amount of time.
 This happens because of the inflammation associated with the higher leptin levels in the morning in the obese.
 Melatonin is known to acutely decrease ghrelin and sometimes in tough cases I will use supplemental melatonin to demolish the morning ghrelin spikes in people with huge appetites.
 This is most common in the obese, eating disorders, and in those with severe leaky gut who crave dairy and carbohydrates.
+It is also very common in young paleo enthusiasts because of how they embrace blue light technology gadgets of the modern world that destroy melatonin levels in the brain.
 Ghrelin spikes and stimulates NPY in the hypothalamus increasing our desire and ability to eat a lot more.
 Leptin makes NPY decline normally, but if one is leptin resistant this does not occur and appetite is out of control at the brain level.

 2. At 6:45 AM we will expect to see the sharpest rise in blood pressure in the entire day.
 This is due to many activated systems in the body getting us ready to fully supply blood to all vital areas to get us motivated to begin our day and search for food.
 This period of rapid BP rise is why we see so many cardiac deaths occur in early morning sleep or early wakefulness.
 This happens when cortisol is highest.